 Check the Weather For Your Destination

-This is an obvious one as you check the International Travel Checklist and begin to pack for your trip.
-It’s important to know the weather coming during your trip so you can pack accordingly, but it’s also good to get a heads on bad weather that may have already happened.
-You night not want to go to an area that has just had a hurricane or a city with major flooding (it happens even in big cities like Bangkok).
+This is an obvious one as you check off items on your international travel checklist and begin to pack for your trip.
+It’s important to know what the weather will be like during your trip so you can pack accordingly, but it’s also good to get a heads up on bad weather that may have already happened.
+You might not want to go to an area that has just had a hurricane or a city with major flooding (it happens even in big cities like Bangkok).
 Having no power, interrupted public transportation, and possibly a bit of chaos can really be a bummer for a vacation.

-Packing Cubes are the best!
-It is nice to be able to separate your stuff.
-This is great if you are sharing a suitcase or bag.
+Packing cubes are also great if you are sharing a suitcase or bag.
 Having your nice clothes separate from your adventure clothes makes getting dressed and keeping the clean stuff away from the smelly and sweaty things.

-When traveling abroad, it is important to have a universal adapter so that you can plug in your electronics using different outlet styles.
-Some first time travelers don’t realize that plug styles are different around the world!
+Did you know that other countries have different electric plugs in the wall?!?
+That’s why when you are traveling abroad, it is important to have a universal adapter so that you can plug in your electronics using different outlet styles.
+Some first-time travelers don’t realize that plug styles are different around the world!
+And that would be awful if you showed up at your destination and couldn’t plug anything into the wall.

 Even with a travel adapter, most of the time you can only plug in 1 item at a time.
 But let’s be honest, we all have way more than one item that will need charging.
-So be sure to bring a small travel power strip with you.
+That’s why we also highly recommend that you bring a small travel power strip with you.
 At first, Liz was skeptical about this purchase of mine…but it has come to be one of the best little travel gadgets that we have purchased!

 With one travel adapter we can now charge 4 of our items at the same time.
 And it’s so small, we can easily put it in our electronics bag.

-*Travel Tip: Do not pack your electronics and or your CORDS in your Checked Luggage.
-Carry-On ONLY*
+** PRO Travel Tip: Do not pack your electronics and or your CORDS in your Checked Luggage.
+Carry-On ONLY…because things get lost! **

 *Don’t Forget: If you are renting a car, don’t forget your car charger and your iPod connector to listen to your music while driving!